Enquire About This Tour Code EEBI Balkans to Istanbul

 Day 22 to 22 - Split

-We then drive on to the coastal city of Split, built around the remains of the Diocletian Palace which dates back to the Roman era.
+We then take the ferry and arrive late morning at the coastal city of Split, built around the remains of the Diocletian Palace which dates back to the Roman era.
 Wander inside and take in Peristil Square where you can see an original Egyptian sphinx which was brought from Egypt by Roman emperor Diocletian.
 Another sphinx can be found near St John’s Church, which was originally a Roman temple.
 Take a tour of the Diocletian Palace or climb the campanile bell tower next to the palace’s mausoleum for spectacular views from the top.

 If you want to relax there are plenty of al fresco bars and restaurants to choose from along the seafront, as well as gelati bars and cheaper pizzerias off the main roads.
 There is plenty of delicious Italian-influenced local cuisine to choose from, often at very reasonable prices.
 If you want to hang out with the locals, head for the beach at Bacvice.
 There are many cafés and places to eat icecream and it’s a great place to get a feeling of 'real' Croatia as the vast majority of people who go there are from Split.